-Get Lost: 72 Hours in Stockholm
+Get Lost: 72 Hours In Stockholm

-The cobblestone streets of Old Town feature those notorious colorful buildings that have become synonymous with the destination, and the bustling city center is overflowing with rooftop bars, upscale restaurants, picturesque parks and hospitable locals, who are a lot friendlier than you’d imagine they’d be.
+The cobblestone streets of Old Town feature those notorious colorful buildings that have become synonymous with the destination, and the bustling city center is overflowing with rooftop bars, upscale restaurants, picturesque parks and hospitable locals who are as friendly as can be.

-And yes, Black folk travel to and exist on all 14 islands.
-From Tensta in the North to Södermalm in the South, Somalian, Ethiopian and Eritrean immigrants make up the largest populations of East African descendants in the city, however, transplants from across the diaspora are sprinkled throughout.
+And yes, if you’re wondering, Black folk travel to and exist on all 14 islands.
+From Tensta in the North to Södermalm in the South, Somalian, Ethiopian and Eritrean immigrants make up the largest populations of East African descendants in the city.
+However, transplants from across the diaspora are sprinkled throughout.

 If you’re looking for a cosmopolitan escape with cutting-edge appeal, explore the less traveled path and head to Stockholm.